 Hjuleberg

-Hjuleberg wind farm is serviced and maintained from Vattenfall's service office at the nearby Högabjär-Kärsås wind farm.
-Both wind farms are also monitored remotely around the clock by a surveillance centre.
+Service and maintenance of the wind farm and the nearby Högabjär-Kärsås wind farm are carried out from the operations unit in Högabjär-Kärsås.
+Both wind farms are also remotely monitored around the clock by a surveillence centre.

 Landscape and environment